ONieto7/ONieto7/README.md

 <img align="right" height="270px" alt="GIF" src="https://i.pinimg.com/originals/e4/26/70/e426702edf874b181aced1e2fa5c6cde.gif" />

-### I am a Systems Engineer Specialist at Infosys
+### I am a Developer
-- 🔭 I’m currently working on my Portfolio Website :grin:
+- 🔭 I’m currently working on my Portfolio Website
-- 🌱 I’m currently learning MERN Stack Development.
+- 🌱 I’m currently learning Java Development
-- 👯 I’m looking to collaborate with other Developers :wink:
+- 👯 I’m looking to collaborate with other developers
-- 🥅 2020 Goals: Contribute to Open Source projects
+- 🥅 2025 Goals: Find opportunities to grow as a developer and demonstrate my value
 - 💬 Ask me about anything, I am happy to help :smile:
-- 📬 How to reach me: [Let's get in touch!][linkedin]
+- 📬 How to reach me: <a href="https://www.linkedin.com/in/oscar-nieto-romero-a58270190/" target="_blank">Let’s get in touch!</a>
 - 🧗 I try to: Go beyond and push the bounds
-- ⚡ Fun fact: I love connecting with different people :raised_hands:
+- ⚡ Fun fact: I love connecting with different people and seeing what they can offer me

 <br>